 About the program

-The Counseling Psychology program at Iowa State University offers a comprehensive, APA-accredited graduate education designed to prepare you for a rewarding career in counseling and mental health services.
-Our program, accredited since 1973, provides students with the theoretical knowledge, practical skills, and research expertise needed to become effective counseling psychologists.
+The Counseling Psychology program at Iowa State University offers a comprehensive, graduate education designed to train scientist-practitioners with the theoretical knowledge, practical skills, and research expertise needed to become effective counseling psychologists.
+Through coursework and clinical, research, and teaching experiences, students are prepared to work in college and university settings, industry, and as licensed psychologists.

 Prospective students

-The application deadline for Fall 2026 is December 1, 2025.
-After initial review of applications, we typically conduct informal phone or videoconference interviews in early January.
+The application deadline for Fall 2026 was December 1, 2025.
+After initial review of applications, we conduct videoconference interviews in early February.
 The first round of offers typically goes out by the beginning of March.
-All decisions for admission are usually completed by April 15.
+All decisions for admission are completed by April 15.
 Graduate students admitted to the graduate program in psychology typically receive funding (tuition plus stipend) for five years as long as they remain in good standing.
 More information about admissions, the application process to the graduate program in psychology, and common FAQs may be found on the graduate admissions page.

-Questions about the Counseling Psychology Program may be directed to the Counseling Training Director, Dr. David Vogel.
+If you have questions about the Counseling Psychology program or admissions, please contact the Counseling Training Director, Dr. David Vogel.

 Admissions, Outcomes and Other Data

 The Counseling Psychology Program is completed by students in an average of six years, which has been consistent since 2013.
-The average cost of completing the program varies from year to year and according to a student’s individual circumstances (i.e.: out of state vs in-state tuition.)
-In the past 10 years, almost 80% of our students have obtained professional licensure after completing the program.
+In the past 10 years, almost 80% of our students have obtained professional licensure within one year of completing the program.
 As required by APA, you can view our most recent Student Admissions, Outcomes, and Other Data.

 Research training